Art-Sells/Arells/Build-Notes.md

 - - holdMASS: boolean = false
 - - - updateVatopGroups
 - - - fetchVatopGroups
-- Test MASS APIs (then update MASS github and add state/readme(explain userWallet and MASSwallet, and initiateMASS and why the MAX is capped|signer.tsx to HPM Mechanics) )
+- Test MASS APIs (then update MASS github (fundMassGas) and add state/readme(explain userWallet and MASSwallet, and initiateMASS and why the MAX is capped|signer.tsx to HPM Mechanics) )

 ### Offline (test network transactions daily and verify amounts in DEX UI)